soggybag/js-react-native-q4/01-javascript/README.md

     - Remove Item from cart
     - Clear cart
     - Get count of items in cart
-    - Get total cost for cart
+    - Get total cost for all items in cart
     - List items in cart.
 This should list items with:
         - Name, price, and quantity
         - Total cost for item of quantity